Anku5hk/Programmers_guide_to_Python/book.md

 for a in [10,20,30,40,50]:
   print(a)

-# there's also a 'else' condition, when a 'for' loop is not executed
+# there's also a 'else' condition, when a "for" loop is not executed
-# if any iterable has no elements, this 'else' condition will execute
+# if no statement has executed inside a "for" loop, this 'else' condition will execute
 for v in []:
   print("List has no elements")
 else: